 Being able to speak the client’s language enabled us to envision how to augment the client’s vision with the capabilities of modern software technologies quickly and productively.

 One might have expected that beginning development of a hardware-focused project before the hardware was complete would pose the most significant challenge.
 However, since we’ve frequently encountered and overcome this challenge on other hardware integration projects, our device simulator code was of high-enough fidelity that connecting to the final hardware went smoothly.

 A more difficult challenge was, as von Moltke said, that “No plan survives first contact with the enemy.”
 In this case, that contact was at the first tradeshow demonstrations of the system, where some of the initial priority assumptions were disproven.
 Customer and potential-customer feedback actively shaped and reshaped SNIs vision for a saleable and marketable application.
 The ability to pivot the application in response to this feedback was essential to the successful launch of the product.

 Another technical challenge relates to the extremely stringent data security protocols that are prevalent (but not universally or consistently followed) in the target industries.
 Our Security experts and IT department work closely with those end-users to ensure that our AWS installation is sufficiently hardened.
 Alternatively, we set up a local, ‘inside-the-fence’ solution to comply with corporate policies that forbid any sensitive data from leaving a company’s local network.

-Dozens of customers have deployed arrays of SNI’s permanently installed sensors in facilities throughout Asia and the Americas.
-Early adopters are testing the upcoming IoT (microPIMS®) model that allows for automated uploading of sensor readings to webPIMS® for monitoring and analysis.
+100+ customers have deployed arrays of SNI’s permanently installed sensors in facilities throughout Europe, Asia and the Americas.
+New versions of instruments were recently launched that allow for automated uploading of sensor readings to webPIMS® for monitoring and analysis from local mesh networks.
 As customers define new functionality to enhance their use of the product, we will continue to work with SNI in making the system increasingly powerful and useful.